Mixing LSMC and PDE Methods to Price Bermudan Options: Numerical Examples

+For run-times, we see that regardless of the choice of $N^{(2)}_{\calS}$, the run times remain effectively unchanged which implies the $N^{(2)}_v = 100$ conditional PDEs solved at $N^{(2)}_{\calS}$ are highly out-weighed by the work done at resolutions $N^{(0)}_{\calS}, N^{(1)}_{\calS}$.
+We also see the direct estimator takes an extra second compared to the low estimator, roughly implying that the multi-grid PDE stage takes approximately $86\%$ of the run time.

-Lastly, there is some discrepancy in the prices obtained by finite differences and the LSMC-PDE algorithms, mostly in the fourth decimal place.
-This discrepancy is likely due to the choice of type/number of basis functions, path discretization methods, interpolation used to obtain time-zero prices, and slight errors in the OEBs.
+Lastly, there is some discrepancy in the prices obtained by finite differences and the LSMC-PDE algorithms, mostly in the third decimal place.
+This discrepancy is likely due to the bias introduced from path discretization, interpolation of time-zero prices, and spatial discretization.

-We also see LSMC-PDE algorithm with the complexity reduction methods is able to closely approximate the true exercise boundaries.
-Our run times show that the high estimate for the LSMC-PDE algorithm is more efficient than the complexity reduced version of the algorithm.
-This is owed to the 1$d$ FFT being faster than the use of hierarchical clustering.
-This tendency goes away when $d_S > 1$.

 It is worth noting that the PDE approach is best for this $2d$ example as it has lower complexity.
-This example is used to demonstrate the value of the LSMC-PDE algorithm in comparison to standard LSMC and to show the effectiveness of the complexity reduction methods.
+This example is used to demonstrate the performance of the LSMC-PDE algorithm in a fully observable setting.

-\subsection{Multi-dimensional Heston model}
+\subsubsection{Multi-dimensional Heston model}

-Our slices pictured in Figure \ref{fig:2p2}, \ref{fig:lsmc2p2} show that the LSMC-PDE algorithm tends to be more precise than standard LSMC, with LSMC being only $80\%$ accurate in certain regions.
-We also note that they define fairly different regions for many time stages.
-As the low estimator produced by the LSMC-PDE algorithm is higher than that of LSMC, we are more inclined the trust the slice provided by the hybrid algorithm.
-We note, however, than showing the results of the central slice may only suggest that the hybrid algorithm's boundary is better.
+As our OEBs are four-dimensional objects, they are not fully observable; hence we show $v$-slices of the OEB, as we have some intuition about how they should look.
+In Figures \ref{fig:slice1}, \ref{fig:slice2}, \ref{fig:slice3}, we show three types of slices $v_1 = \theta_1, v_2 = \theta_2$, the `central slice', along with two other off-center slices.
+For brevity we show only the last, middle, and first exercise dates.

+Overall the hybrid and LSMC algorithm have comparable precision in determining the region over 100 trials.
+However, we note that the boundaries produced by the LSMC-PDE algorithm are considerably different, just as in the standard Heston model.
+In looking at the price estimates in Tables \ref{table:resultslsmcpdeprml2d}, \ref{table:resultslsmc2d}, we see that the lower estimates produced by the hybrid algorithm are generally lower, and so we are more inclined to trust the OEBs produced by the hybrid algorithm.

-The tightness of the direct and low estimator for LSMC-PDE suggest that, again, the low estimator is somewhat redundant.
-The same cannot be said for LSMC, in this case, as the direct estimator is considerably higher than the low estimator.
-We also note that our LSMC-PDE prices have also converged at a resolution of $2^7$, suggesting that the higher levels for this example are not necessary as well.
-On the other hand, the higher levels provide clearer pictures of the OEBs.
+In terms of price estimates, the tightness of the direct and low estimator for LSMC-PDE suggest that, again, the low estimator is somewhat redundant.
+In this case, for LSMC, the direct estimator is considerably higher than the low estimator; indicating a relatively high degree of bias introduced by the regression scheme.
+We also note that, again for the hybrid algorithm, we are able to get accurate non-ATM price estimates.
+This suggests LSMC boundary is consistently wrong in many places.